 The supposed heirs of the Old Kingdom did not simply disappear during this time.
 Successors still claimed to be the rightful 7th and 8th Dynasties of Egypt, ruling from Memphis, yet the complete lack of information regarding their names or deeds historically speaks volumes as to their actual power and effectiveness.
 The 9th and 10th dynasty kings left Memphis and established themselves in Lower Egypt in the city of Herakleopolis.
 Meanwhile, around 2125 B.C., a local monarch of the city of Thebes in Upper Egypt named Intef challenged the power of the traditional kings and led to a second split between Upper and Lower Egypt.

-Over the following decades, monarchs of Thebes claimed rightful rule over Egypt and began building a strong central government once again, expanding into the territory of the kings of Herakleopolis.
+Over the following decades, the monarchs of Thebes claimed rightful rule over Egypt and began building a strong central government once again, expanding into the territory of the kings of Herakleopolis.
 The First Intermediate Period came to an end when Mentuhotep II of Thebes successfully conquered Herakleopolis and reunited Egypt under a single rule in 2055 B.C., beginning the period known as the Middle Kingdom.

 Middle Kingdom (c.
 2030-1650)

-The Middle Kingdom of Egyptian civilization was a strong one for the nation, though lacking some in the specific defining characteristics of the Old Kingdom and the New Kingdom: those being their pyramids and later the empire of Egypt.
-Yet the Middle Kingdom, encompassing the reigns of the 11th, 12th dynasties, was a Golden Age of wealth, artistic explosion, and successful military campaigns that continued to propel Egypt forward in history as one of the most enduring states of the ancient world.
+The Middle Kingdom of Egyptian civilization was a strong one for the nation, though lacking some of the specific defining characteristics of the Old Kingdom and the New Kingdom: those being their pyramids and later the empire of Egypt.
+Yet the Middle Kingdom, encompassing the reigns of the 11th, and 12th dynasties, was a Golden Age of wealth, artistic explosion, and successful military campaigns that continued to propel Egypt forward in history as one of the most enduring states of the ancient world.

 Although the local Egyptian nomarchs maintained some of their higher levels of power into the Middle Kingdom era, a single Egyptian Pharaoh once again held ultimate power.
 Egypt stabilized and flourished under the kings of the 11th Dynasty, sending a trade expedition to Punt and several exploratory incursions south into Nubia.
 This stronger Egypt persisted into the 12th Dynasty, whose kings conquered and occupied northern Nubia with the help of the first standing Egyptian army.
 Evidence suggests military expeditions into Syria and the Middle East in this period as well.